Need to talk? Call 1800 882 436.

 • free care in public hospitals

 You can enrol in Medicare by completing a Medicare enrolment application form.
-Once you have filled in this form you should take it to a service centre.
-It’s important to do this, 7-10 days after arriving in Australia.
-You should also take:
+Once you have filled in this form you should send it to a service centre.
+You can also email the form.
+It's important to do this as soon as you can after arriving in Australia.
+When sending the form you should also provide:

 • proof of identity